Paolo Di Canio and Marc-Vivien Foé embrace

 Despite prolonged attempts to resuscitate him, Foé sadly passed away an hour later.
 A post mortem found evidence of hypertrophic cardiomyopathy, a hereditary heart condition known to increase the risk of sudden death during physical exercise.

-It was a shocking and unforgettable moment for football, and one which touched everyone associated with West Ham, the club Foé had joined for a record £4.2million fee and represented 48 times between January 1999 and May 2000.
+It was a shocking and unforgettable moment for football, and one which touched everyone associated with West Ham, who Foé had joined for a record £4.2million fee and represented 48 times between January 1999 and May 2000.

 Marc-Vivien Foe